-Your workshop time will be spent in our state-of-the art adult education building, The Pyle Center, overlooking Lake Mendota. (map»)
+Your workshop time will be spent in our state-of-the art adult education building, Pyle Center, overlooking Lake Mendota. (map»)

 It’s also next door to the famous Memorial Union outdoor terrace where you’ll find good food, camaraderie, and musical entertainment.

-You will find useful information regarding visiting Madison, including campus maps, parking maps, and visitor links, on the University of Wisconsin-Madison visitor information page at vip.wisc.edu.
+You will find useful information regarding visiting Madison, including campus maps, parking maps, and visitor links, on the University of Wisconsin-Madison visitor information page at info.wisc.edu.
 Another resource is the Madison Convention & Visitors Bureau Web site: visitmadison.com, call (608) 255-2537 or (800) 373-6376 for free brochures and maps.